Free Economy Shipping Orders $50+

 What is a Blue Nose Pitbull?
 What Type of Pitbull is the Blue Nose Pitbull?

-There are three main types of pit bulls: American Pitbull Terrier, Staffordshire Bull Terrier, and American Staffordshire Terrier.
+There are three main types of Pit Bulls: American Pitbull Terrier, Staffordshire Bull Terrier, and American Staffordshire Terrier.

 Why Do They Have a Blue Nose?

-However, a blue nose pit bull often suffers from various health issues due to this genetic change which can cause their genes to malfunction.
+However, a Blue Nose Pitbull often suffers from various health issues due to this genetic change, which can cause their genes to malfunction.
 This includes premature hair loss and a poor immune system.

 What Color Coat Does a Blue Nose Pitbull Have?

-A blue nose pit bull tends to have a silverish coat which provides a unique contrast with their blue nose.
+A Blue Nose Pit Bull tends to have a silverish coat which provides a unique contrast with their blue nose.
 Their short hair tends to have a very glossy appearance.

-Are Blue Nose Pit Bulls Dangerous?
+Are Blue Nose Pitbulls Aggressive?

 blue nose pitbull

-Are Blue Nose Pit Bulls a Unique Breed?
+Are Blue Nose Pitbulls a Unique Breed?

 Lifespan